natrixdev/city-weather/README.md

-# city-weather
+# Find the weather of a city

-Display any city weather with python
+this code will ask you for the name of your city and give you weather information such as temperature, humidity...